mentionm/crypto-resources/README.md

 ### 🗣️ Podcasts
 - [TechnicalRoundup](https://open.spotify.com/show/745BkWn6VM3JqGw510k16U?si=ZLKmI91pQeihezGiYKKQvw&nd=1) - the creators of TechnicalRoundup newsletter ([@CryptoCred](https://twitter.com/CryptoCred) and [@DonAlt](https://twitter.com/CryptoDonAlt)) talk with crypto's top traders, investors, and builders.
 - [WAGMI](https://www.venturecoinist.com/) - We're All Gonna Make It!
-Talks with traders, investors, analysts, entrepreneurs, discussions about success stories, insights and more.
+Talks with traders, investors, analysts, and entrepreneurs, discussions about success stories, insights, and more.
 Hosted by [Luke Martin](https://twitter.com/VentureCoinist).
 - [What Bitcoin Did](https://www.whatbitcoindid.com/) - Host [Peter McCormack](https://twitter.com/PeterMcCormack) interviews experts in the world of Bitcoin development, privacy, investment and adoption.
 - [Untold Stories](https://blockworks.co/podcasts/untold-stories/) - Host [Charlie Shrem](https://twitter.com/CharlieShrem) dives deep into the lives and personal histories of some of crypto’s most influential leaders.
 A focus on personal stories weaves together a nuanced, untold narrative of how the crypto movement truly came to be.
 - [Empire](https://blockworks.co/podcasts/empire/) - Hosted by [Jason Yanowitz](https://twitter.com/JasonYanowitz), co-founder of Blockworks, the Empire podcast features interviews with top crypto founders to get the real stories that aren’t publicly shared about building companies.